Web Form Design: From Acquaintances to BFFs in a Few Clicks

 Online forms are one of the most common tools marketers use for lead generation and, according to the stats, the highest converting one as well -hence why you’ll need to know everything about the best online form builder tools.
 But that’s a totally different discussion.

-And there really is no reason to bash web forms, seeing as they are-or at least, they can be-fun, playful and lead to a hell lot of conversion, leading site visitors to become subscribers.
+And there really is no reason to bash web forms, seeing as they are fun, playful and lead to a hell lot of conversion, leading site visitors to become subscribers.

 And then, subscribers can become buyers and buyers can become brand ambassadors….You know the drill!